kanishka-linux/kawaii-player/README.md

 youtube-dl gets outdated quickly, hence there is option provided in the player to fetch it's current version automatically if it fails to play videos.
 In order to use this feature user need to add *'YTDL_PATH=automatic'* in *'other_options.txt'* file.

+**Using Web Interface:** youtube url's can be sent directly to the playlist from web interface with the help of following commands which needs to be entered in the text search box available in the web ui.

+		$ yt:youtube_url_link (for adding youtube link to the local playlist)
+		$ yt:audio (for playing only audio)
+		$ yt:audiovideo (regular video)
+		$ quality:{sd,hd or best}

 ## Addon Structure

 ###### [Index](#index)